kelvinxuande/alicloud-cicd/README.md

 # alicloud-cicd

 Prerequisites:
-- OSS Bucket created,
+- OSS Bucket created - Ensure that Bucket Policy Allows RAM user.
-- a OTS Instance and a OTS TableStore.
-The TableStore must have a primary key named LockID of type String.
+- a OTS Instance and a OTS TableStore - The TableStore must have a primary key named LockID of type String.

 In Settings > Security > Secrets and variables > Actions > Actions secrets and variables, prepare:
 - ACCESS_KEY